Are Daily Standups Inefficient?

 Improves Communication

 Daily standups act as a vital communication tool within agile and scrum teams.
 When engineering leaders ask three standard standup questions ( We will discuss them in the next section), it helps in conveying need-to-know information quickly as well as distilling updates into clear brief standards.
+Effective communication in standups requires active participation from all participants to ensure that everyone's input and feedback are considered.

 Align Projects with People and Sprint Goals